boot-clj/boot/README.md

 Individual tasks within the build process can be composed of middleware (like [ring](https://github.com/mmcgrana/ring) does, for example).
-This is more powerful and straightforward than the Leiningen plugin architecture.
-Everything is implemented as Clojure functions, so it's easy to customize the build process for individual projects and to package these build processes as clojure namespaces for distribution.
+Everything is implemented as Clojure functions, so it's easy to customize the build process for individual projects and to package these build processes for distribution.

 There is a selection of generally applicable middleware included in the [boot.task](https://github.com/tailrecursion/boot.task)